SomeBoringNerd/Art-repo/README.md

 # Art-repo
-I host the art I make for games
+I host the art I make for games, each folder contain infos about each .ase file.